MUSIC-fluid/MUSIC_gpu/README.md

 preceded by a list of parameter names and values, one per line, with parameter names and values separated by a space or tab.
 If omitted, each parameter will be assigned a default value.

+To run MUSIC, compiled under the name "mpihydro", with an input file "input_Gubser", use ./mpihydro input_Gubser